jlo-aus/discord-chronomate-docs/docs/faq.md

 ---

+### I can't upload icons.

+The bot needs permissions `View Channels` and `Send Messages` make sure this is set.
+Make sure there are no channel specific permissions which will overide these.

+---

 ### The icon task I've setup didn't work.

-Check your server config using `.config`
+Check your guild config using `/showconfig`

 The icon tasks are triggered within the hour of 2am in the selected timezone.
 If it has not reached 3am yet then there is a chance that the task may still trigger.